RPSC RAS 2026 Subject Wise Exam Pattern for Prelims, Mains & Interview Details

 Becoming an officer through the Rajasthan Administrative Service (RAS) is a popular ambition for many young graduates in Rajasthan and across India.
 Before starting serious preparation, one of the most important steps is to clearly understand the eligibility criteria.
 Among the eligibility factors, age limits and number of attempts are two areas where aspirants often have questions.

-We will deconstruct the RAS eligibility with regard to the age, age relaxations by category, and the number of times that you can take the exam.
+We will deconstruct the RAS eligibility Criteria with regard to the age, age relaxations by category, and the number of times that you can take the exam.
 We have also incorporated tables, bullet points and descriptions to ensure that everything is easy to read.
 The information presented here is applied to information presented by official eligibility criteria and widely applied interpretation by reputable sources.

 RAS Eligibility Criteria: Overview